Euricom/template-secure-react-router/docs/secureroutes.md

 ## Overview

-The secure routes system (`app/lib/secureRoute.ts`) provides two main functions:
+The secure routes system provides four main functions:

-1. `createProtectedLoader`: For protecting route loaders
+1. `createProtectedLoader`: For protecting route loaders that require authentication
+2. `createPublicLoader`: For public route loaders that don't require authentication
-2. `createProtectedAction`: For protecting route actions
+3. `createProtectedAction`: For protecting route actions that require authentication
+4. `createPublicAction`: For public route actions that don't require authentication

 These functions wrap React Router's loader and action functions with additional security and validation layers.